Michael-J-Son/Lending_Club_Capstone/README.md

 __4) Model Evaluation__
  * Hyperparameter tuning with Grid Search
- * Evaluation metrics: F1 score, ROC AUC score
+ * F1 score and ROC AUC score were preferred over accuracy, as this project is an imbalanced classification problem.

 __Models Tested:__
  * Logistic Regression